Parking mandates: Minimums

 In recognition of the many problems parking minimums cause, since 2017 many U.S. cities have overhauled or entirely repealed their parking minimum laws.

 The average number of parking spots per new residential unit increased from 0.8 in 1950 to a peak of 1.7 in 1998, and has since declined to 1.1 by 2022.
 The average number of parking spots per 1,000 square ft. of new office buildings shows a similar change, from 1.25 in 1950 to 3.75 in 1999 to 2.25 in 2022.

 Curb congestion

 Parking minimums fail to accomplish their primary stated purpose, which is to eliminate curb congestion.
 As long as cities make curb spaces free, drivers will attempt to find a space closer to their destination, resulting in curb parking always being full, regardless of the number of available off street spaces.

 Traffic congestion

+Traffic congestion is common in many areas of the United States.

 Drivers' expectations of free on-street parking close to their destination has led to extra traffic congestion, as drivers circle blocks looking for free parking spaces, while pay parking spaces in nearby garages sit unused.
 A 2012 study found that on weekdays and weekend special events, downtown garages were 20% vacant.